deltachat/deltachat-pages/en/chatmail.md

 All chatmail servers are operated by different groups and people.

-## Can I use a pre-existing e-mail address instead of a chatmail one?
+## Can I also use a pre-existing e-mail address?

 Yes, you can use a pre-existing e-mail address with Delta Chat but we recommend to use a **dedicated e-mail address for chatting**